 - State Minimum Wage: Responding to Local Conditions.
 Twenty-five states and the District of Columbia have established their own minimum wage laws, which must be equal to or higher than the federal minimum wage.
 These state minimum wages often exceed the federal rate, aiming to align with the cost of living and labor market conditions within their respective jurisdictions.

 - Municipal Minimum Wage: Adapting to Local Needs.
 A growing number of cities and counties have also implemented their own minimum wage limits, often higher than both state and federal minimum wage rates.
 These municipal-level minimum wages reflect the unique economic circumstances of specific localities.
-For example, the minimum wage in NYC is $15.20 per hour, and the minimum wage in Albany is $14.20 per hour.
+As of 2025, the localities that have a different minimum wage compared to the rest of the state are New York City, Westchester County, and Long Island County.

 In addition to these three tiers, the minimum wage that employers in the US must pay their employees can also be affected by other factors.
 This includes age, disability, and certain job exemptions and special cases.
 More on this below.